PASDiff: Physics-Aware Semantic Guidance for Joint Real-World Low-Light Face Enhancement and Restoration: Experiments

 Furthermore, we conduct a face recognition accuracy test using the pre-trained InsightFace (\texttt{buffalo\_l}) model~\cite{deng2019arcface}.
 Specifically, we extract normalized facial embeddings from both restored and ground-truth faces to compute cosine similarity, defining a successful identity match with a threshold of 0.42.
-As reported in Table~\ref{tab:face_acc}, compared to existing methods, our method achieves a gain of over 8\% in face recognition accuracy compared to the second best method.
+As reported in Table~\ref{tab:face_acc}, our method achieves over 8\% higher face recognition accuracy than the second-best method.

 \textbf{Qualitative Evaluation.} Visual comparisons on the synthetic FFHQ and real-world WildDark-Face datasets are presented in Fig.~\ref{fig:visual_ffhq} and Fig.~\ref{fig:visual_WildDark-Face}, respectively.
 As observed, cascaded methods exhibit specific limitations depending on their execution order.
 In the L-Diff~\cite{jiang2024lightendiffusion}$\to$DiffBIR~\cite{lin2024diffbir} sequence, the restoration model tends to hallucinate unnatural textures based on noise amplified by the preceding enhancer, resulting in blotchy color artifacts and structural fractures on faces.
 Conversely, the reverse order (DiffBIR~\cite{lin2024diffbir}$\to$L-Diff~\cite{jiang2024lightendiffusion}) often suffers from grid-like artifacts and severe detail degradation.
 Meanwhile, representative joint general methods (e.g., LEDNet, FDN, and DarkIR) struggle with such complex composite degradations; they fail to effectively lift the illumination and frequently produce excessively blurry and under-enhanced results.
 In contrast, PASDiff generates photometrically natural and identity-consistent facial features.
-Additional visual results of other baseline methods are provided in the supplementary material.
+More visual results of other baseline methods are provided in the \href{https://guangweigao.github.io/paper/26-ECCV-Supplements.pdf}{Supplements}.

 \textbf{User Study.} To capture human visual preference, we conducted a subjective user study using 10 synthetic and 10 real-world images.
 Evaluators assessed our method against the top three baselines by ranking the results across three dimensions: natural lighting, chromatic realism, and structural clarity.
 As illustrated in Fig.~\ref{fig:priors_user} (Right), PASDiff consistently receives the highest preference rankings, validating its superiority in generating visually pleasing results.